Mural and Sculptured Walls

 Municipal Park Plaza

 The much improved municipal park offers residents and guests a place for strolling and relaxation.
 One can also find the place informative because portions of the park have murals/sculptures that tell stories about the name “Angono”.
 The other side of the park serves as playground for children.
-Within the area is Angono Gymnasium that provides residents a place for promenading, cultural programs and to play ball games such as slot machine games which you can play online.
+Within the area is Angono Gymnasium that provides continue reading : Municipal Park Plaza

 Petroglyphs

 ANGONO PETROGLYPHS, a precursor to Angono’s Artistry.
 Discovered in 1965 by National Artist Carlos “Botong” V. Francisco, this cultural heritage site dates back to circa 3000 BC and is the most ancient prehistoric work of art found in the Philippines.
-The site is famous for its rock engravings (127 drawings of human and animal figures).
-Archeological finds also yielded fragments of earthware, obsidian flakes and shells.
+The site is famous for its rock engravings (127 drawings of human and animal figures). continue reading : Petroglyphs